mjz-smu/codelab_instructions/README.md

 ./pkb.py --benchmarks=netperf
 ```

-## Create Config Files for More Complex Tests
+## Creating Config Files for More Complex Tests

 The easiest way To run networking benchmarks between two specific zones with
 specific flags is to use **benchmark configuration files**.
 For example, the